Teacup: History

 The teacup and saucer originated in China at the time of the near-simultaneous introduction of tea and porcelain.
 The original teacup design did not have a handle or a saucer.
 At some point a ring-shaped cupholder appeared to protect the fingers and eventually evolved into a saucer.
 The cups in 17th century were tiny, with the width about 2¼ inches across at the top,1¼ at the bottom, and the depth of 1½ inches.
 The saucers measured 4½ inches across.
 The European manufacturers initially copied the handle-less Oriental designs exported from the Japanese port of Imari or from the southern Chinese port of Canton (part of the Canton System, 1757-1842), now Guangzhou.
 The teacup handles were introduced in the West in the early 19th century.
 The handles originally became a feature of chocolate drinking cups in the 17th century, while teacups were still handle-less.

-Teacup plates originated in England in the early 1800s and provided a rest for the cup and a space for a light snack, went out of fashion in the second half of the 19th century.
+Teacup plates originated in England in the early 1800s and provided a rest for the cup and a space for a light snack.